US Student Finance

 Each school must determine a Cost of Attendance (CoA) for its university.
 During the academic year, a student is not allowed to receive a total amount of student aid (including scholarships, federal student loans, private student loans, and Federal Work-Study) that exceeds that student's Cost of Attendance.
 The Cost of Attendance includes the student's tuition and fees as charged by the school, as well as allowances for books, supplies, and living expenses such as rent, food, utilities, transportation, and an allowance for miscellaneous personal expenses.

 In certain cases, a student may incur allowable education expenses that are either greater than the amounts included in the standard budget or else not included at all.
 In these cases and at its discretion, the school's financial aid office may allow students to request an adjustment based on their documented actual expenses.
-Students may submit Cost of Attendance budget increase requests for reasons such as computer purchase, child care expenses for dependent children, medical, dental or vision expenses not covered by insurance, airfare (if needed to travel to an out-of-town internship or similar), transportation expenses (if a student must live out of town) and special books, course fees, or supplies that exceed the amount included in the CoA.
+Students may submit Cost of Attendance budget increase requests for several reasons.
+It could be computer purchase, child care expenses for dependent children, medical, dental or vision expenses not covered by insurance.
+It can also include airfare (if needed to travel to an out-of-town internship or similar), transportation expenses (if a student must live out of town) and special books, course fees, or supplies that exceed the amount included in the CoA.

 Note that the school's financial aid office may limit the amount of a student's increase for any reason, and must decline an increase if it is determined that the cost was not incurred during the current period of enrolment or if it is not an allowable education-related expense.
 Expenses such as consumer bills (ie: cell phone, car payment, insurance, utilities, etc.), pet or hobby expenses are for example not covered.